rhaining/decks/README.md

-# decks
+# Decks
-decks of presentations
+These are decks of presentations I’ve given.
+Included are markdown (`.md`) files, as well as `PDF` files exported from [Deckset](http://www.decksetapp.com).
+In some cases, video screencasts of demos may be there.